You step on the scale after a week of “dieting” and your weight hasn’t budged;

 Which is better than expecting it to happen so fast that you’re desperate if you don’t see results within a short period of time and ultimately give up.

-It’s important to realize that whatever goal you are reaching towards it’s likely that you’ll take imperfect action.
+It’s important to realize that whatever goal you are reaching for it’s likely that you’ll take imperfect action.

 Yes, you’ll take action, but there will be mistakes along the way.